 After you’ve audited your FBA fees, you still have two opportunities to continue reducing them:

 Lower your cost of selling by optimizing the products you send to Amazon’s warehouses.
 Determine how to make your shipments to Amazon as dense as possible while still staying within Amazon’s requirements: 50 pounds max per box on small parcel shipments through UPS ground and 1,500 pounds for an LTL/FTL pallet that’s no more than 72 inches high.

 You can also save money by changing your seller settings to let Amazon decide where to send your inventory instead of the location closest to the source.
 In Seller Central, under “Settings,” go to “Fulfillment” settings, then “Fulfillment by Amazon.”
 Once there, go under inbound settings and ensure the “Inventory Placement Option” is “Distributed Inventory Placement.”
 Choosing this option will prevent you from paying added fees per item.

 A second way to reduce FBA fees is by prepping your items correctly before they arrive at Amazon.
 While Amazon can do prep work, that extra work comes at an additional cost.
 Have your manufacturer or a dedicated prep center take care of this to save money and time.

-If you’ve been considering FBA for your business, there is much to understand.
-The sooner you take advantage of FBA’s many benefits, the faster you can remove some of the burden and headaches caused by fulfilling products yourself.
-With some prep and planning, you can optimize your selling experience on Amazon for better efficiency and profit.
+The sooner you take advantage of FBA’s many benefits, the faster you can remove some of the burden of fulfilling products yourself.
+With proper planning, you can optimize your selling experience on Amazon for greater efficiency and profit.